openstack/cinder-specs/specs/queens/enable-multiattach.rst

   the corresponding Connection and Volume attributes appropriately in it's model returns.

-  Again NOTE we will NOT allow retype of attachment setting for an `in-use` volume.
+  Again NOTE we will NOT allow retype of multiattachment setting for an `in-use` volume.

 Use Cases